 II.
 Requirements Applicable to SEC Registered Advisers and Exempt Reporting Advisers

 A. Form ADV Annual Amendment and Delivery.
 In addition to any interim required amendments, each registered investment adviser and each exempt reporting adviser1 must update its Form ADV within 90 days of its fiscal year-end.
-For an adviser with a fiscal year ending December 31, the annual updating amendment must be filed by March 31, 2021.
+For an adviser with a fiscal year ending December 31, the annual updating amendment, which must include the new Part 1A Item 5.L.
+“Marketing Activities”, must be filed by March 31, 2023.